 Environmental impact of Luton Airport expansion

-• 60% more flights overall, with many compressed into the very early morning and late evening by the low-cost airlines which favour Luton – so 70% more flights at night (11pm to 7am) and 50% more during the day
+• 60% more flights overall, with many of those in the very early morning and late evening to allow low-cost airlines to turn their planes round multiple times a day – so Luton residents would suffer 70% more flights at night (11pm to 7am) and 50% more during the day

-• A significant increase in the noise footprint which badly impacts communities all around the Airport, with no mitigation: the latest planes sound just as loud, and promised airspace modernisation is still a decade away
+• A significant increase in the noise footprint which badly impacts communities all around the Airport, but particularly in South Luton, with no mitigation: the A321neo planes favoured by Wizz Air sound just as loud as the A321s, and being larger and heavier are more noisy in any case

-• Up to 40,000 additional passenger journeys each day by car to and from the Airport on local roads (not just the M1, but the A505 and the Lower Luton Road), as well as many more rail users
+• Up to 40,000 additional passenger journeys each day by car to and from the Airport on local roads (not just the M1, but the A505 and the Lower Luton Road), which is more than likely to increase the occurrence of gridlock, rat-running and delays and hence costs to other road users including local businesses

-• 60% increase in carbon emissions from the flights, at a crucial time when the impacts of Climate Change are now obvious – and aviation emissions are three times more damaging due to contrails and high altitude pollutants
+• 60% increase in carbon emissions from the flights, at a crucial time when the impacts of Climate Change are now so obvious, with aviation emissions being three times more damaging due to contrails and high altitude pollutants: and there’s still no proven-at-scale way to decarbonise aviation despite industry spin

-• Impacts on health and well-being due to noise disturbance at night and early in the morning, and noise impacts on schools which affect learning
+• Impacts on health and well-being due to noise disturbance at night and early in the morning, and noise impacts on schools which affect learning, all of which decrease quality of life and are likely to increase NHS costs since night noise is linked to high blood pressure and increased risk of heart attacks and strokes

-• A reduction in Air Quality at and around the airfield due to the increased numbers of cars and aircraft, as well as the particulates from kerosene aircraft fuel and from aircraft brakes and tyres
+• A reduction in Air Quality at and around the airfield due to the increased numbers of cars and aircraft, as well as the particulates from kerosene aircraft fuel and from aircraft brakes and tyres: Luton already suffers from poor air quality and one location on the airfield has failed air quality standards

 Where would the impacts be felt?